esthy07/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File 100-change_owner_and_group change the owner to vincent and the group owner to staff
+File 101-symbolic_link_permissions changes the oner and the group owner of _hello  to vincent and staff